Kihumba/private-/Phase-C/Rails-Learning-Outcomes/Curriculum/17 - Integration Testing/README.md

 Skill Description
 ----------
-Integration Testing
+Integration testing is a component of Extreme Programming (XP).
+With integration testing, we are able to verify that all components of our applications function as it is supposed to.
+Also, integration testing exposes problems with components of our application before it is exposed to the real world.

 Outputs
 ----------
-In checkpoint 2 and 3,
+In checkpoint 2 and 3:
 - write integration tests using capybara and request specs respectively.
 In simulation project,
 - write integration tests for all feature implemented.